General policies and principles for the Library's collections are stated in the General Collection Development Policy.

 Purpose of the Collection

-Collection consists of materials on academic and professional writing, teaching and assessment of writing, theories of composition, communication, rhetoric, instructional design, curriculum development, classroom practice, literacy, writing program administration.
-Select materials on editing and publishing, and writing centers will be selected.
+The collection consists of materials on academic and professional writing, teaching and assessment of writing, theories of composition, communication, rhetoric, instructional design, curriculum development, classroom practice, literacy, and writing program administration.
+Materials on writing centers and on editing and publishing are acquired selectively.

 Emphasis is on the United States, with limited coverage of Canada and Great Britain.